achasveachas/dansdeals/README.md

-# Dansdeals
+# DansDeals

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dansdeals`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to my DansDeals gem.

-TODO: Delete this and the text above, and describe your gem
+This gem scrapes dansdeals.com for new deals and prints the deal information to the console.

 ## Installation